fasano.franceschini.test: Fasano-Franceschini Test

 • Brute force method: This method has a time complexity of O(N^2).

 The range tree method tends to be faster for low dimensional data or large sample sizes, while the brute force method tends to be faster for high dimensional data or small sample sizes.
 When method is not passed, the sample sizes and dimension of the data are used to infer which method will likely be faster.
-However, as the geometry of the samples can greatly influence computation time, the method inferred to be faster may not actually be faster.
+However, as the geometry of the samples can influence computation time, the method inferred to be faster may not actually be faster.
 To perform more comprehensive benchmarking for a specific dataset, nPermute can be set equal to 0, which bypasses the permutation test and only computes the test statistic.

 Value

-A list with class htest containing the following components:
+A list of class htest containing the following components:

 statistic

-The value of the test statistic D.
+The value of the test statistic.

 p.value